huma-engineering/huma-docs/data-collection/modules/physiological/oxygen-saturation.md

 ---
-sidebar_position: 8
+sidebar_position: 7
 title: Oxygen Saturation
 ---

-** Ensuring the body’s organ are getting oxygen to function properly **
+** Ensuring the body’s organs are getting oxygen to function properly **

 The patient’s blood oxygen level is the measurement of the percentage of oxygen in the blood.
-A normal level is typically between 95-100%.
-Individuals with a resting stable oxygen saturation of 92% or less should be referred for a blood gas assessment to see if oxygen therapy is appropriate, as per BLF Guidance.
-If the oxygen level is 92% or below emergency services are to be contacted immediately.
+The Oxygen Saturation module allows Patients to monitor their blood oxygen level and is made available to Care Teams so that they can assess that the body is functioning properly.

 ## How it works